anubhakabra/MoH-Hate-Speech-Detection/README.md

 1. We provide the Knowledge Base dictionary in  *MoH_Dict.pkl*  file.

-2. Pre-processing for each dataset can be done using the *MoH_KB.py* file.

-3. Save the preprocessed data and run it through *BertBasedModel.py* for final classification.
+2. Pre-processing for each dataset and fine tuning it through the *main.py* file for final classification.